Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Trajectory-based representation of surrogate

 It is worth noting that the outputs of the Koopman surrogate are not required to be identical to those of the original nonlinear system \eqref{eq:sys}.
-Instead, any output that is linear with respect to the state of \eqref{eq:lpv} can be selected to construct an implicit representation for \eqref{eq:lpv}.
+Instead, any output that is linear with respect to $z_{k}$ can be selected to construct a trajectory-based representation for \eqref{eq:lpv}.
 By selecting \eqref{eq:D} as the measurement model for \eqref{eq:lpv}, it holds that